Imply Manager security

 Enabling TLS connectivity

-To enable cluster TLS security, in the Imply Manager, enter a key and certificate in the Password and TLS cert fields in the Advanced Config settings for a cluster.
+To enable cluster TLS security, enter a key and certificate in the Password and TLS cert fields in the Advanced Config settings for a cluster.
 Note that the agent will get the certificate only to validate the generated certificates.
 See Generating a CA certificate and key for more information about certificates and keys.

-Enabling, disabling or updating your certificates will require a restart of any running clusters.
-You will be notified in the manager that a certificate change has been detected and prompted to restart.
+Enabling, disabling, or updating your certificates will require a restart of any running clusters.
+You will be notified in Imply Manager that a certificate change has been detected and prompted to restart.
 You should plan the changes around maintenance windows as it will require an outage.

 However, if you have tools or other types of client software that access Imply APIs, you should verify that they use TLS 1.2 or later.